sjustice-2581/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Steve's GitHub pages
 ---

+#About

+This is a space to tinker with GitHub

+#Notes

+This is an example of a note